feg-lab/feg-lab.github.io/_members/rachel-carboni.md

   email:
 ---

-Rachel is starting a s aPhD student in the group in 2025.
+Rachel is starting as a PhD student in the group in 2025.